dapr/docs/daprdocs/content/en/operations/components/setup-pubsub/supported-pubsub/setup-aws-snssqs.md

 type: docs
 title: "AWS SNS/SQS"
 linkTitle: "AWS SNS/SQS"
-type: docs
+description: "Detailed documentation on the AWS SNS/SQS pubsub component"
 ---

 This article describes configuring Dapr to use AWS SNS/SQS for pub/sub on local and Kubernetes environments.

+## Setup SNS/SQS

+{{< tabs "Self-Hosted" "Kubernetes" "AWS" >}}

+{{% codetab %}}
-For local development, the [localstack project](https://github.com/localstack/localstack) is used to integrate AWS SNS/SQS.
+For local development the [localstack project](https://github.com/localstack/localstack) is used to integrate AWS SNS/SQS.
 Follow the instructions [here](https://github.com/localstack/localstack#installing) to install the localstack CLI.

-## Locally

 In order to use localstack with your pubsub binding, you need to provide the `awsEndpoint` configuration in the component metadata.
 The `awsEndpoint` is unncessary when running against production AWS.